mindofai/mindofai.github.io/_posts/2017-1-19-Wired-Debugging-on-Surface.md

 What won't work is a lightning to Ethernet dongle plugged into my Mac, because my Windows VM doesn't recognize that dongle.

+H1 Basic Setup

+Install the Visual Studio Remote Debugger on your Surface

 When Un-Bridging.
 The Surface will show that the internet connection is lost right away and long before it gets a new IP, so wait for the USB Ethernet adapter to show that it has a new (different) IP before trying to debug to it in Visual Studio